MicrosoftDocs/dynamics-365-intelligent-order-management/topics/backorder-preorder.md

 When an order is created in Intelligent Order Management, an inventory check can be run as part of either the policy assignment process or the fulfillment and returns optimization process.
 In both these processes, inventory might not be found for the ordered product.
 In this case, the order line is updated with a **Status Reason** value of **Backorder Hold**.

-If the [available-to-promise (ATP) settings are enabled](#enable-the-atp-settings), the **Inventory Availability Date** and **Estimated Shipment Date** values for the product will be updated on the backordered lines.
+If the [available-to-promise (ATP) settings are enabled](#enable-the-atp-settings), the **Inventory Availability Date** and **Estimated Shipment Date** values for the product are updated on the backordered lines.

 The following illustration shows an example of an order orchestration journey that has a policy-based fulfillment assignment.

 :::image type="content" source="media/SampleOrch.png" alt-text="Screenshot of an orchestration journey with a policy-based fulfillment assignment.":::

-The example in the following illustration highlights key updates that are made to sales order lines when they are backordered.
+The example in the following illustration highlights key updates that are made to sales order lines when they're backordered.
 The order line is updated with a **State** value of **Sale Order Product on Hold** and a **Status Reason** value of **Backorder Hold**.
 The **Estimated Shipment Date** and **Inventory Availability Date** values are also updated.

 :::image type="content" source="media/BackorderHold.png" alt-text="Screenshot of key updates to backordered sales order lines.":::

 After a product is backordered, a background job that is automatically run triggers an inventory check, based on the launch date, to determine whether the order lines can be moved to subsequent fulfillment.
-From the orchestration, Intelligent Order Management will determine whether an inventory check should be triggered independently or through the fulfillment and returns optimization process.
+From the orchestration, Intelligent Order Management determines whether an inventory check should be triggered independently or through the fulfillment and returns optimization process.

 A job log is available, where you can view the list of job runs, the status of each, and the number of records that have been successfully processed and moved to fulfillment.
 To open the job log, on the **Home** page, in the left navigation, under **Monitoring**, select **Background jobs**.